Toxic1239/TOXXIC_BUG_BOT/README.md

 Yh i know my Readme Sucks and all Manage it 😶

-1. Click on **[Fork](https://github.com/Toxic1239/TOXXIC_BUG_BOT/fork)** to copy the repo to your GitHub account.
+1. Click on **[Fork](https://github.com/Toxic1239/TOXXIC_BUG_BOT/fork)** A must .
 Make sure to add a star 🌟 to encourage the developers.
+2. DEPLOY ON `REPLIT`
+IF You dont Have a REPLIT account, make one and deploy

-2. HOW TO DEPLOY TOXXIC MD BUG BOT ON TERMUX
+3.HOW TO DEPLOY TOXXIC MD BUG BOT ON TERMUX
 *How to deploy a TOXXIC MD BUG BOT on termux*

 Go to your termux and input this commands: